When Penetration Feels Impossible or Painful: A Beginner’s Guide to Vaginismus

 • Pelvic physio support if you’re ready for hands-on help

-5. Go slow, seriously
+5. Go slow

 This isn’t about rushing to “get over it” or finally have “normal sex.”

-It’s about understanding what your body is telling you—and learning how to respond with care.
+It’s about understanding what your body is telling you and learning how to respond with care.

 That might look like:

-• Saying no to penetration for now—or forever
+• Saying no to penetration for now

 • Creating small, everyday rituals that feel calming or grounding